Advice for parents

 We would like your input

-Through this survey, we are looking to identify aspects of e-safety that parents and carers wish to know more about.
+Through this survey, we are looking to identify aspects of online safety that parents and carers wish to know more about.
 We can then offer appropriate advice and guidance opportunities.
 I value the opportunity for us to work together.